hsjobeki/nix-types/docs/src/specification/attrset.md

 The `::`-operator maps the Type of its `RHS` over the `Type` on its `LHS`.
 It can take an `Iterable` or a `single element` on its LHS.

-Within Type-declarations for AttrSets it is possible to declare explicit members of an AttrSet like this.
+Within Type-declarations for AttrSets it is possible to declare an explicit `member name` of an AttrSet like this.

 ```nix
   {